 My coach then suggested that for my last weekend run, I go to the finish line at North-South lake, take an easy hike/jog up to Stoppel, and then a careful run back down, analyzing the technical descents, figuring out my fastest route on each of them – retracing my steps and descending a second or third time if necessary to imprint them on my mind.
 I went one better, and took the GoPro with me.
-I narrated my entire run (which brought me some strange looks from the weekend hikers), and I played it back twice over the following week, including the evening before the event.
-(See last ten minutes below.)
+I narrated my entire run (which brought me some strange looks from the weekend hikers), and I played it back twice over the following week, including the evening before the race.
+(See the last ten minutes of this video below.)

-On race day, which for once was cool and dry – i.e. not humid – I decided to run without water bottles, knowing that the only point between aid stations where I might seriously need additional hydration would be that last section.
+On race day, which for once was cool and dry – i.e. not humid – I made a last-minute decision to run without water bottles, knowing that the only point between aid stations where I might seriously need hydration would be that last section.
 It seemed worth the risk to travel lighter.
 I set out hard, and after getting up Windham High Peak three minutes faster than usual, I knew that there was a very real risk I would pay for this strong start later one.
-So I ensured to follow Dick’s advice, loading up on a gel or half a clif bar, plus water, coke or Gatorade at every aid station.
+So I determined to follow Dick’s advice, loading up on a gel or half a Clif bar, plus water, coke or Gatorade at every aid station.
 My stomach stayed intact, my energy level stayed reasonably strong, and when I came to that highly technical last stretch, I found myself descending with barely a second thought: I knew where I was going before I went there.
 It wasn’t just the matter of seconds that I was saving in doing so, but the lack of mental work involved in the usual stop-look-descend.
 I felt like I was on autopilot.